greg-md/php-orm/README.md

 A powerful ORM(Object-Relational Mapping) for PHP.

-# Why you should use it?
+# Why you should choose it?

 * **Easy to understand and use**
 * **Fully IntelliSense**
 * **Best Performance with Big Data**
 * **Minimum Memory Usage**
 * **Lightweight Package**
+* **Powerful Database Connections**
 * **Powerful Query Builder**
 * **Powerful Active Record Model**
-* **Powerful Migrations**
-* **Easy to extend**
 * **Multiple drivers support**
-* **It just makes your life better**
+* **It just makes you happy!**

 # What makes it better than other stable and proven in time ORM's like Eloquent or Doctrine?

-### Works with big data without reaching memory/timeout limits.
+### Works with big data without reaching memory/timeout limit.

 You can get use of [PHP Generators](http://php.net/manual/ro/language.generators.overview.php) to achieve the best results when working with big amount of data.

 Let's imagine we have thousands of records and we want to go though them and do something.
-At first, we can not ask to select all the records from database because we can reach the request or connection timeout limit, then we can not fetch all the records in PHP because we can reach the memory limit.
+We know that we can not select all the records from database because we can reach the request or connection timeout limit, also we can not fetch all the records in PHP because we can reach the memory limit.

 With **Greg ORM** you can solve that with a few lines of code: